ette9844/textonly-twitter/README.md

 ## 1.13
 * available on dark mode
-* available on all font siz
+* available on all font size